Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/a-first-look-at-react-query.md

 Let's get started as it's easier to explain as we go so you can see what will happen.

-First let's create a new React project:
+First, let's create a new React project:

 ```bash
 npx create-react-app react-query